UIUCLearningLanguageLab/Humans/readme_project_description.md

 N2 -> apple, 1 <br />

-In this way, we are explicitly writing down the two legal phrases in the rules, and we have to divide the set of verbs and nouns into discrete singleton, because they all have different coupliing behaviors.
+In this way, we are explicitly writing down the two legal phrases in the rules, and we have to divide the set of verbs and nouns into discrete singleton, because they all have different coupling behaviors.

 A corollary follows that one has to spell out every single sentence (one line of rule, for one sentence), and make a grammatical category for almost every single word to generate a corpus with realistic semantics.
 Because the richness of semantics implying (almost) every single word has its own meaning, reflected in its coupling with other words.
-Therefore, there will be no rule like A -> B C, where B and C stand for non-singleton, otherwsie, for B1 and B2 in set B, they have the exact same meaning.
+Therefore, there will be no rule like A -> B C, where B and C stand for non-singleton, otherwise, for B1 and B2 in set B, they have the exact same meaning.

 Such a corollary implies that PCFG style grammar, without spelling out every single sentence